elitalon/elitalon.github.io/_posts/2016-02-27-my-failed-attempt-to-learn-haskell.md

 title: My failed attempt to learn Haskell
 published: true
 ---
-When Swift [was announced in WWDC 2014](https://developer.apple.com/videos/play/wwdc2014/101/), a lot of attention was brought into functional programming.
-That was not anything new: applying functional programming techniques to modern software development has been a trend in general.
+When Swift [was announced in WWDC 2014](https://developer.apple.com/videos/play/wwdc2014/101/), a lot of attention was brought into [functional programming]().
+That was not anything new: applying such techniques to modern software development has been a trend in general.
 But within the Apple development ecosystem in particular, Swift really made everyone to take it more seriously.

 <!--more-->